Get Heat Pump Quotes

 Key features:

-Grant is another international brand that has fully embraced a 2050 zero-carbon goal, and that’s clear from the very name of their Aerona R32 lineup — all of its models use the R32 refrigerant.
-You can also choose from a wide range of outputs — from 6 to 17kw.
+Grant is an international brand that has fully embraced a 2050 zero-carbon goal, and this is evident from the very name of their Aerona R32 line-up — all models use R32 refrigerant.
+You can choose from a wide range of outputs, from 6 to 17kw.

-Their 7-year warranty is also an impressive selling point, but bear in mind that these are low-temperature heat pumps designed to work with low-temp radiators and underfloor heating.
+The company’s 7-year warranty is an impressive selling point, but bear in mind that these are low-temperature heat pumps designed to work with low-temp radiators and underfloor heating.

 Mitsubishi Ecodan